Events & Activities in Hitchin

 This page gives information on events and activities in Hitchin.
 It is updated daily.
 If you would like to advertise on this website and the Facebook page, please do get in touch by using the email address opposite.

-Friday 24th April – Lego Club
+Friday 15th May – Lego Club

 Come along for fun challenges that build problem solving skills, spatial awareness, and creative thinking.
 Suitable for children aged 5-11 years old.
 Children under 8 must be accompanied by an adult.
 The sessions are only for ages 5 and over.
 At Hitchin Library, Paynes Park, Hitchin, SG5 1EW.
 Places are limited, book the library.
 Fridays from 4pm – 5pm.